knockout/knockout/documentation/computedObservables.md

 Normally, a computed observable updates and notifies its subscribers immediately, as soon as its dependencies change.
 But if a computed observable has many dependencies or involves expensive updates, you may get better performance by limiting or delaying the computed observable's updates and notifications.
 This is accomplished using the [`rateLimit` extender](rateLimit-observable.html) like this:

-    myViewModel.fullName.extend({ rateLimit: 50 });
+    // Ensure updates no more than once per 50-millisecond period myViewModel.fullName.extend({ rateLimit: 50 });

 # Writeable computed observables